janoskaz/git_repository_users_mining/README.md

 - searching for location for every user slows inserting the data significantly
 - Determination of user location is approximate, includes mistakes (i.e. SL,UT is supposedly Salt Lake, Utah, but geonames return no result for this query)
 - github allows only 5000 hits per user per hour
-- Loading maps from Google map charts (map of cities) is very slow
 - No updating mechanism so far

 TODO:
 -----
 - sigma_js graph - width of edges proportional to *strength* of relation
-- google map of cities: would be faster, if coordinates are available?
 - custom analyzer for messages in commits and user biography?
 - better organize the files
 - clustering of documents in a database - some form of text mining.
 Perhaps use R?
 - high chart graph generation should be reorganized.
 Currently there are only functions designed specificaly to generate one type of graph, without any possibility of inserting parameters

-used gems: octokit, tire, curb, net/http, json
+used gems: octokit, tire, curb, net/http, json, haversine